adetolaoyefeso/LuxEnergy/README.md

 - **Services Section:** A dedicated section highlights LuxEnergy's services, providing detailed information about their energy solutions and expertise.

 - **Contact Form:** A contact form is integrated into the website, enabling visitors to reach out to LuxEnergy for inquiries or requests.

+A live demo of the LuxEnergy website can be accessed here: https://luxenergy.netlify.app